This post may contain affiliate links, which means at no additional cost to you, I will earn a commission if you click through and make a purchase.

 Pumpkin Sausage Lasagna Steps (full recipe below steps)

 Start off by cooking the lasagna noodles according to the package directions.
 I usually cook a couple extra just in case one of them rips.
 Also, feel free to use the no-boil lasagna noodles for this recipe.
 I’m not a fan so it’s just my preference to pre-boil.
-I’m a fan of preparing my ingredients ahead of time, so I love this ramekins to help organize as you cook.

 Remove the casings from the sausage, then add the olive oil to a large skillet and saute the sausage, onions and mushrooms.
 Just before the sausage is cooked through, add the garlic and 1/4 teaspoon of the salt.
 Don’t skip the mushrooms in the recipe.
 I think the earthy taste is an important element for this dish.